The challenge we face

 6. Create a content plan for each month in advance

 By this stage, you should have a good awareness of what kind of content is engaging your target market the most.
 Take that knowledge and plan what you’re going to post and when.
-For example putting items such as ‘customer feedback’, ‘industry news’, ‘sales pitch’ and so forth into your plan will give you and your team a clear view of how content is going to be divided up throughout the month
+For example putting items such as ‘customer feedback’, ‘industry news’, ‘sales pitch’ and so forth into your plan will give you and your team a clear view of how content is going to be divided up through the month

 Struggling to find fresh ideas?
 Use keyword research, websites like Answer The Public can help you generate new angles.
 Use the results to create a monthly blog plan.